Paper airplane icon

 A guide to transport in Albania: Its not impossible but it is an experience!, bogove, berat, hitchhike, hitch hike, hitchhiking, is it safe, what do I do, public transport, taxi, scam, help, how to get around Albania, backpacking in albania, tirana, skhoder, berat, furgon, mini bus, timetable, local bus, cost, price, how to, sights from the window, village, real life, off the beaten track, off the beaten path, europe, eastern europe.

 But also consider how visible you are too so you give your potential lift a chance to see you and way you up.
-Also get on the right road for your destination, its no good standing at the opposite end of town to where you want to get to!
-Maybe even walk passed the cross roads to where it point to your destination.
+Also, get on the right road for your destination, it’s no good standing at the opposite end of town to where you want to get to!
+Standing near a sign pointing to the town you want to go to is also useful.

 Also often when hitchhiking you will have to do a journey in several cars instead of just one, so knowing what towns are in the direction you want to head in can be helpful.
-Also leave yourself enough time and set off early as it can sometimes take a while to get a ride.
+Be sure to leave yourself enough time and set off early as it can sometimes take a while to get a ride.

 A guide to transport in Albania: Its not impossible but it is an experience!, bogove, berat, hitchhike, hitch hike, hitchhiking, is it safe, what do I do, public transport, taxi, scam, help, how to get around Albania, backpacking in albania, tirana, skhoder, berat, furgon, mini bus, timetable, local bus, cost, price, how to, sights from the window, village, real life, off the beaten track, off the beaten path, europe, eastern europe.

-Have you every travelled through Albania on public transport?
+Have you ever travelled through Albania on public transport?

 Powered by 12Go system